jonathanhogg/flitter/README.md

 # flitter

-**flitter** is a [2D and 3D visuals language](/docs/language.md) and engine designed for live performances.
-While **flitter** supports basic live-coding (live reload of source files while maintaining system state), it is designed primarily for driving via a MIDI surface.
+**flitter** is a [functional programming language](/docs/language.md) and 2D/3D visuals engine designed for live performances.
+While **flitter** supports live-coding (live reload of source files while maintaining system state), it is designed primarily for driving via a MIDI surface.

 The engine that runs the language is capable of:

 - 2D drawing (loosely based on the HTML canvas/SVG model)
-- 3D rendering of primitive shapes and external triangular mesh models (in a bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog; perspective and orthographic projections; texture-mapping with the output of other visual units (like a drawing canvas or a video)
+- 3D rendering of primitive shapes and external triangular mesh models (in a bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) material shading; simple fog; perspective and orthographic projections;
+texture-mapping with the output of other visual units (like a drawing canvas or a video)
-- simulating simple [physical particle systems](/docs/physics.md) (including gravity, electrostatic charge, inertia, drag and collisions) and hooking the results up to drawing instructions
+- simulating simple [physical particle systems](/docs/physics.md) (including spring/rod/rubber-band constraints, gravity, electrostatic charge, inertia, drag, barriers and collisions) and then hooking the simulation output up to drawing instructions
 - playing videos at arbitrary speeds (including in reverse, although video will stutter if it makes extensive use of P-frames)
-- running GLSL shaders as stacked image generators and filters, with live manipulation of uniforms and live reload/recompilation of source
+- running GLSL shaders as stacked image generators and filters, with live manipulation of uniforms and live reload of source
 - compositing all of the above and rendering to one or more windows
-- saving output to image and video files
+- saving rendering output to image and video files
 - driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec-compatible interface or my own crazy hand-built devices)
-- driving a LaserCube plugged in over USB (other lasers probably easy to support)
+- driving a LaserCube plugged in over USB (other lasers probably easy-ish to support)
 - taking live inputs from Ableton Push 2 or Behringer X-Touch mini MIDI surfaces (other controllers relatively easy to add)

-Fundamentally, the system repeatedly evaluates a program with a beat counter and the current state.
+Fundamentally, the system repeatedly evaluates a program with a beat counter and the current system state.
 The output of the program is a tree of nodes that describe visuals to be rendered, systems to be simulated and interfaces to be made available to the user.
 A series of renderers turn the nodes describing the visuals into 2D and 3D drawing commands (or DMX packets, or laser DAC